Get in Touch

 There are two great hikes nearby, perfect for guests who brought their dogs along, or a romantic evening stroll for a couple in love – the walk to the historic Owen Ranch and the Old Logging Road hike.

 With no light pollution, Mitchell is a great place to stargaze and observe the summer’s meteor showers and Milky Way.

 - Where can we get to the John Day River for hiking, swimming and fishing?

 There are some special river access spots that are not marked on the regular tourism maps for our area but we’re happy to share them with you.

-The best swimming spot is about 8 miles past the Painted Hills and is called the Burnt Ranch recreation with a lovely sandy beach, looming rock formations and a deep swimming hole.
-The other place is called the Priest Hole, 6 miles away from the Painted Hills and nestled in the Sutton Mountain wilderness.
+The best swimming spot is about 8 miles past the Painted Hills and is called the Burnt Ranch Recreation Area.
+It has a lovely sandy beach, looming rock formations and a deep swimming hole.
+The other place is called the Priest Hole, 6 miles away from the Painted Hills and nestled in the Sutton Mountain Wilderness Area.
 It’s a beautiful large valley where the John Day River bends through in generous curves.
-It’s perfect for hiking, wild life spotting, swimming and fishing.
+It’s perfect for hiking, wildlife spotting, swimming, and fishing.

 - Where can we hunt for Fossils?

 The town of Fossil, about 45 minutes away from Mitchell on the Journey through Time scenic Byway, has a fossil bed area behind the local high school.
 For a small fee of $5 you will be supplied with digging tools and can start digging for your own fossils, mostly of leaves and seeds since you’re digging up the remains of an ancient forest.
 This is a great activity to do with the kids who love it.

 The Lucky Strike Mine, located in the Ochoco Forest about 1.5 hour away from Mitchell offers digs for Thunder-eggs.
 Tools will be provided and you can take your finds home for a fee.